abdelrahman316/POS/README.md

-# Point of Sale (POS) System API Documentation
+# Point of Sale (POS) System Web App

 ## Overview

+This is a simple POS system web app built with node.js and sqlite .
-This API powers a complete Point of Sale system with user authentication, product management, transaction processing, and administrative functions.
+The API powers a complete Point of Sale system with user authentication, product management, transaction processing, and administrative functions.
 The system uses SQLite for data storage and implements custom session management.

-Also most of the component are separate simple re-usable **modules** with separate [documentations](./documentations) , feel free to use it building your projects
+Also most of the component are simple re-usable **modules** with separate [documentations](./documentations) , feel free to use it building your projects

 [Demo video at vimeo](https://vimeo.com/1101035736)

 ## Features

-- **User Authentication**: Secure login with session management
+- **User Authentication**: Secure login with a custom sessions management
 - **Product Management**: Browse, add to cart, and checkout
 - **Inventory Control**: Stock level tracking and management
 - **Transaction Processing**: Complete sales with inventory updates